asynkron/gam-web/src/docs/concepts/terminology.md

 # Terminology and Concepts

-In this chapter we attempt to establish a common terminology to define a solid ground for communicating about concurrent, distributed systems which GAM targets.
+In this chapter we attempt to establish a common terminology to define a solid ground for communicating about concurrent, distributed systems which ProtoAct targets.
 Please note that, for many of these terms, there is no single agreed definition.
-We simply seek to give working definitions that will be used in the scope of the GAM documentation.
+We simply seek to give working definitions that will be used in the scope of the ProtoAct documentation.

 ## Concurrency vs. Parallelism
 Concurrency and parallelism are related concepts, but there are small differences.
 Concurrency means that two or more tasks are making progress even though they might not be executing simultaneously.
 This can for example be realized with time slicing where parts of tasks are executed sequentially and mixed with parts of other tasks.
 Parallelism on the other hand arise when the execution can be truly simultaneous.